Swedish multinational clothing-retail company H&M has the following description for the position of ‘Sales Advisor’ in the firm.

 Bret Victor, Magic Ink

-You’ve probably comes across some variation of conversational automation in your life.
+You’ve probably come across some variation of conversational automation in your life.
 Maybe it’s that bot that helped you book a table for dinner last night, or that intelligent personal assistant in your life which changed the music while you were in the kitchen.

 The advantage of conversational UIs is that there is no learning curve; People already know how to talk.
 A well-designed user interface is intuitive — commands don’t have to be taught, unlike the meaning of a button in a visual interface or the keys on a touch-tone phone system.